Community Report

 2025 Teaching and Learning Grant program awards more than $800K

 More than $800 thousand dollars in project funding was received across 12 academic units and 23 teaching and learning research projects as part of the 2025 Teaching and Learning Grants program.
-Selected projects are exploring timely topics like artificial intelligence, work integrated learning and health equity across three research streams and a variety of academic disciplines.
+Awarded projects explore timely topics like artificial intelligence, work integrated learning and health equity across a variety of academic disciplines.

 One educator on using simulation and role play in the classroom